 In this paper, we have proposed AgreeTrust, an implicit inference model for Collaborative Filtering system.
 The basic idea is that trust relationship between trustor and trustee relies on the ratio of agreed number of rating (considering both positive and negatives) and total number of co-rated items.
 We have shown, by experimental evaluations on real benchmark data set, that AgreeTrust improves prediction accuracy.
 In contrast to most implicit trust inference methods that uses rating as primary source trust, our model takes into account the direction of rating agreement between users.
 Unfortunately, our trust inference method does not count the non-co-rated items.
 If any two users have no common item, then the trust between them is 0, and it is very common to find user pairs without any common ratings.
 As future work, we plan to explore ways to address the sparsity of trust matrix.

-Modern recommenders are heavily relying on deep learning models.
+Modern recommender systems are heavily relying on deep learning models.
 However, not much work has been done to incorporate trust in deep learning models.
 Therefore, we plan to investigate the effect of incorporating trust in deep learning models.
 Furthermore, most trust implicit models use same prediction method for both trust generation and model evaluation.
 In this work, we have used users rating for trust inference.
 Alternatively, we could have used predicted ratings.
 Another direction for future work is to explore the efficiency of trust models under different prediction methods for trust generation.

 Supplementary Materials: For the purpose of reproducibility, we have published the code for our experiment at http://github.com/xahiru/agreerecom.